zjseales/MinesweeperChallenge/MinesweeperUnity/README.txt

 Only had to reference my previous iteration once (for the chainReveal function).
 Also got stuck detecting right clicks on UI buttons so had to find a solution online.

-(Currently unfinished - 17/04/2023)
+(Currently unfinished - 23/04/2023)
 TO DO:
 - Make clear win and loss conditions, and allow an easy reset of game.
 - Once all non-mines have been revealed, automatically flag all unrevealed squares.
-- Add explosion particle effect.
+- Add explosion particle effect with sound.
 - Allow custom game creation, possibly use sliders to avoid invalid input checks.
-- Ensure flags can't be toggled after game is over.
 - Change Unrevealed square image to suit the theme, and make flags more clearly visible.
-- Make flags resize with grid squares and ensure their bounds do not overlap other grid squares.
+	- Tried some alternatives but none seemed to suit better than current.

 IMPROVEMENTS:
 - UI menus, including: